8

 Pre-Sessional English Course

-• The duration of training is from 6 to 15 weeks.
+• The duration of studying is from 6 to 15 weeks.

 Over the course of several weeks, students will focus on developing academic English language skills under the guidance of experienced teachers.
 Effective preparation based on the study of the rules of reading, writing, speaking, listening comprehension will help students to enter higher education programs in the future.